Purchasing Business Rules

 Purchase orders are required for the procurement of goods and services for the County.
 The only exceptions are items per the Washtenaw County Procurement Procedures Non Purchase Order List effective May 2011.

-Purchase orders are generated by the Purchasing Division via contract requisitions from departments for services, leased equipment and leased property.
+Purchase orders are generated by the Purchasing Division via contract requisitions from departments for goods, services, equipment, and leased property.

 Departmental orders (OD) are limited to $5000.00 and are used when the purchase does not require a contract, blanket order or lease of equipment or property.